google-research/computation-thru-dynamics/README.md

 ## Integrator RNN - Train a Vanilla RNN in JAX to integrate white noise.
-Integration is a very simple task and highlights how to set up a loop over time, batch over multiple input/target examples, and take a gradient in JAX.
-This example is also used as in put for the LFADS tutorial.
+Integration is a very simple task and highlights how to set up a loop over time, batch over multiple input/target examples, use just-in-time compilation to speed the computation up, and take a gradient in JAX.
+The data from this example is also used as input for the LFADS tutorial.